jmblanco22/StudySparkv1/StudysparkFinalPaper.md

 ![Home screen](homescreen.png)

 This is where every session starts.
 On the left, your recent roadmaps pick one up where you left off.
-In the center, the generator: type a topic, or upload notes instead (§1).
+In the center, the generator: type a topic, or upload notes instead.
 On the right, we have our Surprise Me button that randomly generates a topic and a short summary of what you'd learn, with a one tap "yes, build this roadmap" if it catches your interest.
 It's a small feature, but it's there for the moment you don't have a topic in mind and just want to learn something.

 Type a topic, lets say, "Basic Derivatives" and hit Generate.
 While StudySpark writes the roadmap, this shows up:

 ![Loading state](TheLoaderBear.png)

 Say hi to the Loader Bear!
 That's deliberate, not decorative.
-Roadmap generation is the one wait in the whole app that can't be hidden behind streaming text (§4.3) the model has to finish before there's anything to show.
+Roadmap generation is the one wait in the whole app that can't be hidden behind streaming text the model has to finish before there's anything to show.
 Rather than a blank screen or a generic spinner, a short animated loading bear  fills that gap so the wait registers as "working" instead of "stuck."

 ![Roadmap screen](roadmapscreen.png)